Basant-mahmoud/TOC-RegularExpression/README.md

 Solve all 10 problems using Java and regular expressions.
 The Java program should read from one input text file and produce one output text file.
-Follow the specified input and output formats for each problem. for more details follow assigment1.pdf
+Follow the specified input and output formats for each problem. for more details follow assigment1.pdf.
-ب
-بخق